Is Paris Expensive?

 Depending on whether you’re traveling in low or high season, you may struggle to find comfortable lodging on a mid-range budget in Paris, and you may need to sacrifice a bit on location.
 Booking in advance, especially during the high season, will be essential!

-When traveling on a mid-range budget, prioritization will be essential to balance the trip expenses.
-If you have your heart set on a particular bucket list experience in Paris, you’ll likely need to cut expenses elsewhere to make it work.
+When traveling on a mid-range budget, prioritization is essential to balancing your daily budget in Paris.
+If you have your heart set on a particular bucket-list experience in Paris, you’ll likely need to cut expenses elsewhere to make it work.

 LUXURY: – – –